MT-Propeller - decades of Innovation in aircraft propeller development and manufacturing.

 - Piper Cheyenne PA42-1000, flying 360 KTAS with the MT-Propellers

 With more than 2500 propellerturbine powered aircraft converted to the MT-Propeller system, MT made the 5 bladed prop an industry standard, leading the innovation and made competitors to follow.

-Lower noise, lower vibration for a more comfortable ride with lower fatigue for pilots and passengers combined with a better take off, faster climb and cruise was the result after 35 years research in propeller design.
+Lower noise, lower vibration for a more comfortable ride with lower fatigue for pilots and passengers combined with a better take off, faster climb and cruise was the result of the long time research in propeller design.

-ANOTHER BIG FIRST, which we believe will change the General Aviation Propeller Powered Aircraft in the near future, happened in October 2016.
+ANOTHER BIG FIRST, which will change the General Aviation Propeller Powered Aircraft in the near future, happened in October 2016.

 MT-Propeller egineers and test pilots flight tested the WORLDs first 7 bladed propeller used on a General Aviation Airplane.